Close ModalClose Modal

 By Shelby Burr

 Ah, the 8mm film.
 What a classic!
 This was the OG way of capturing your memories and watching them again as home movies.
-Just pop a bag of popcorn and pull out the ole projector.
-Although we love this format, unfortunately, they don’t last forever.
+Just pop a bag of popcorn and pull out your projector.
+Although we love this format, unfortunately, the old film doesn’t last forever.
 So, how long will your memories last on 8mm film, exactly?

 Let’s take a minute to reflect on this historical film format.
-8mm film was around for 33 years during the mid 20th century when many very pivotal historical events occurred.
+8mm film was around for 33 years during the mid-20th century when many pivotal historical events occurred.
 This means this film format captured history.
 It captured moments in time that impacted the world.
-They need to be transferred digitally sot he world can still reflect on those moments!
+Old 8mm film needs to be transferred digitally so the world can still reflect on those moments!

-This format was first introduced by Kodak in 1932 (this was an upgrade from 16mm film).
-This new format added more perforations on the frame, which allowed for a smaller size and provided the chance to add more filming to film run time.
-The only unfortunate flaw about 8mm film was that it was filmed on two separate edges to maximize time for filming...meaning you had to turn the film spool over midway so it could film on the opposite edge.
+This format was first introduced by Kodak in 1932 and was an upgrade from 16mm film.
+This new format added more perforations on the frame, which allowed for a smaller size and provided the opportunity to add more run time.
+The only unfortunate flaw about 8mm film was that it was filmed on two separate edges to maximize time for filming, meaning you had to turn the film spool over midway so it could film on the opposite edge.

 Eventually, once developed it turned into one strip which would give you roughly four minutes of footage.
 Yep, that’s right...just 4 minutes.
-Eventually, color 8mm footage became available, but most were taken on black and white back in the 1930-1940s.
+Eventually, color 8mm footage became available, but most 8mm films were taken in black and white back in the 1930s and 1940s.

-When the 8mm came out in the early 1930s, it was a huge it for those that were suffering through the Great Depression.
+When the 8mm came out in the early 1930s, it was a huge hit for people that were suffering through the Great Depression.
 This format generated a boom for home movie footage because it was cheaper and easier to use.
-Major film studios took that option and release shoe shortened versions of the films, particularly Disney and their animated short films.
+Major film studios took that option and released shortened versions of the films, particularly Disney and their animated short films.

 Eventually, the Generation X era came, which meant 8mm film gave way to Super8 film in 1965.
 Although people had tried to simplify the 8mm film, it generally stayed the same and just as beloved!
 It is still just as loved today as it was back in the 1930s-1960s!
 Some people continued to use this format as a stylistic filming tool up into the early 1990s.